-New and innovative autonomous vehicles being developed at the NOC are pushing the boundaries of how we explore our oceans.
+Funded through the Government's Industrial Strategy Challenge Fund, new and innovative autonomous vehicles being developed at the NOC are pushing the boundaries of how we explore our oceans.
 With capabilities allowing us to reach new depths, travel under ice, and collect data in some of the most environmentally hostile environments, autonomous vehicles are the future of marine science.

 With so many unanswered questions about the physical, chemical and biological processes in our oceans, these #oceanrobots could help provide data to meet the big environmental challenges facing our Earth.

-NERC are additionally investing up to £5m for novel sensor development, suitable for deployment on various submarine and surface platforms including the new MAS platforms developed through Oceanids.
+Investment is also being made in novel sensor development, suitable for deployment on various submarine and surface platforms including the new MAS platforms developed through Oceanids.
 New equipment will also be procured to support the NERC–EPSRC Centre for Doctoral Training in ‘Smart and Autonomous Observing Systems’, called NEXUSS – ‘NEXt generation Unmanned System Science’.

 This investment will provide unprecedented capability in ocean observing for all of the UK marine science community, allowing a persistent presence in hostile, previously inaccessible environments, and providing a significant new capacity to tackle some fundamental global environmental science questions.

-Current technology developments undertaken by the NOC as part of Oceanids are detailed below.
+Developments undertaken by the NOC as part of Oceanids are detailed below.

 Equipped with state-of-the art sonars and camera systems to enable scientists to create detailed maps and establish habitat characteristics of the seafloor, the new AUV will also have under-ice navigation capabilities so it can operate underneath vast areas of sea ice or glaciers.
 The systems on board will be designed to withstand pressure at 6000m, giving the vehicle the potential to explore over 90% of the ocean floor.